Update: ‘Interior’ section updated.

-Audi’s next wave of EVs will include a model that poses a serious threat to the Tesla Model S – the Audi E6.
-The production version of the Audi A6 e-tron concept from Auto Shanghai 2021, the differently named Audi A6 electric would compete with even the Lucid Air, Mercedes EQE, Nio ET7, and BMW i5.
+Audi’s next wave of EVs will include an Audi A6 Electric, a model that poses a serious threat to the Tesla Model S. This car will be the production version of the Audi A6 e-tron concept from Auto Shanghai 2021 and will compete with the Lucid Air, Mercedes EQE, Nio ET7, and BMW i5.
 Here’s everything we know about it so far:

-Sascha Heyde, the Senior Exterior Designer at Audi AG, stated that approximately 95% of the concept’s design elements would make it to the production model, according to an Autocar report dated July 2021.
-The designer referred to the Audi E6 as the “next evolutionary step” in Audi’s design journey.
+Sascha Heyde, the Team Manager – Exterior Design, Audi AG, stated that approximately 95% of the concept’s design elements would make it to the production model, according to an Autocar report dated July 2021.
+The designer referred to the Audi A6 Electric as the “next evolutionary step” in Audi’s design journey.
 Heyde and his team focused on the electric sedan’s width and length and not the height.
 The approach allowed Audi designers to open up ample space for the battery pack between the axles, thanks to an elongated wheelbase.

 At first glance, the proportions of the Audi A6 e-tron are reminiscent of the Audi A6 and A7 range.
 However, the electric Audi appears far more aerodynamic compared to its gas-powered siblings—it has a drag coefficient of 0.22, competing with the likes of the Mercedes EQE (0.22 Cd) and the Lucid Air (0.20 Cd).
 The slippery surfaces on the sedan will minimize drag and improve range.
 Audi says its fine-tuning in the wind tunnel has helped it maintain an organic shape that’s also functional and elegant.